Fellowship-Wide Services (F.W.S.)

 Regarding telling a member the name of another member we had a conversation with; I also see no violation of the Tradition in this situation, provided that I do not divulge personal information which should be held in confidence.
 I have found myself in the situation where I am discussing a subject with another member and recall a conversation and mentioning the name of the other member, if I remember it.
 The person whose name I mention could perhaps have a deeper understanding of the subject and could possibly be of more help.

 I do respect the wishes of any member who would prefer to be anonymous.
 I also have no objection to telling outsiders, on a need to know basis, of my participation in S.L.A.A.
 These others will have knowledge of the person I used to be and, I believe, should know about this side of my life.
-The violation of anonymity, as I see it would be to divulge my identity or the identity of other members to the press, TV, radio, film, internet or any other form or .
+The violation of anonymity, as I see it would be to divulge my identity or the identity of other members to the press, TV, radio, film, internet or any other form or public information.
 I do not look for other scenarios or try to read between the lines of the Tradition, I just read, believe and follow it as written.

 If I am recommending my sponsor to another, I have to share his name.
-But if I am identifying a piece of advice as coming from my sponsor, I see no reason to give his specific name other than “my sponsor: My home group prefers to avoid specific names of places, people or things so that my is as generic as possible so that others can relate.
+But if I am identifying a piece of advice as coming from my sponsor, I see no reason to give his specific name other than “my sponsor: My home group prefers to avoid specific names of places, people or things so that my message is as generic as possible so that others can relate.
 If I am spreading gossip, there is certainly no need to speak at all, and I especially need to avoid using names.
 Therefore, I recommend thinking before using specific names.
 I certainly recommend not using anonymity as a way to live in shame.
 I prefer to think of my anonymity as a way to stay humble rather than a way to cover up my shame.

 Regarding this issue, I remember a sponsee who told me that she was careful never to tell her boyfriend my name.
 I asked her why.
 Her reply was very enlightening.
-She said there is a tendency to blame anything that he doesn't agree with in the relationship on the sponsor.
-So is just easier if he doesn't have a specific target for his resentment.
-I hadn't thought about it from this angle before.
+She said there is a tendency to blame anything that he doesn’t agree with in the relationship on the sponsor.
+So recovery is just easier if he doesn’t have a specific target for his resentment.
+I hadn’t thought about it from this angle before.
 It made sense.
 It is also easy for addicts (or anyone for that matter) to hear a name and transfer blame to that person.
 If names are kept out of the equation, then we are able to focus on principles and not personalities (Tradition 12).

 Was this content helpful?